 The future of work continues to be in a constant state of change.
 It is important to ensure graduates are taught to be adaptive, flexible and knowledgeable.

-UTAR has introduced two work-based learning (WBL) or 2u1i programmes, i.e. Bachelor of Technology (Hons) in Electronic Systems and Bachelor of Technology (Honours) in Industrial Management.
+UTAR has introduced three work-based learning (WBL) programmes, i.e. Bachelor of Technology (Hons) in Electronic Systems, Bachelor of Technology (Honours) in Industrial Management and Bachelor of Information Technology (Honours) Industrial Intelligent Systems.
 Students will have the opportunity to learn on the university campus for 2 years and undergo 1 year of work-based learning at the premise of our industry partner (subject to you meeting the selection criteria including interview).

 Through WBL, students will receive hands-on practical training and learning in a real work environment and get insight on the actual real work culture in the industry.